-The second essay assignment (Essay #2) is an assignment that you submit on Canvas before Wednesday, December 2, 2020, at 1pm.
+The second essay assignment (Essay #2) is an assignment that you submit on Canvas before Thursday, December 3, 2020, at 3pm.
 Essay #2 is very different from Essay #1.
-It is an academic paper in which you address a philosophical question based on the readings.
+It is an academic paper in which you address a philosophical question or a question of literary criticism based on the readings.
 Your audience is an intelligent undergraduate student who has attended our course and done our readings.
 The essay will be marked on content (clarity of presentation, strength of argument, relevance of thesis) and form (spelling, grammar, presentation in print).
 This paper will be six pages in length, where "six pages" means that the length of the paper must be at least six pages and at most seven pages.
 Use 1.5 line spacing and a font between 11pt and 12pt.
 Submit in pdf format.
 (25%)